SergioCoboLopez/BMS_approximator/bin/experiments/README.md

 On its default version, this script calls `train_anns.py` for values of $\sigma$ between $0.0$  and $0.2$ with $\Delta \sigma=0.02$, for both activation functions $\tanh$ and $Leaky_ReLU$ and for a given value of the step function.
 The user might change the default parameters at will.

-### Step 3: Train the Bayesian Machine Scientist
+### Step 3: `get_trace.py`

-The third step is to train the Bayesian Machine Scientist (BMS) to get the most plausible equation that describes the observed data generated in Step 1.
+This codes trains the Bayesian Machine Scientist (BMS) to get the most plausible equation that explains the observed data generated in Step 1.